RaspAP/raspap-docs/docs/insiders.md

 When you become an Insider, not only do you support development of RaspAP but you also help inspire young people by harnessing the power of computing to solve problems and express themselves creatively.

 ## Support for educators
-We are big believers in the role that computing and digital technologies can play in shaping a better world.
+We're big believers in the role that computing and digital technologies can play in shaping a better world.
 Many engineers, including members of the RaspAP team, got their first introduction to computing at an early age.
 This can take the form of a structured curriculum in a school setting, or less-formally through clubs, competitions and partnerships with youth organizations.
 Equally important is university, vocational and research training in digital technologies at all levels.

 To this end, we have pledged to make Insiders freely available to all educators, their students, club participants and staff.